-Stand with your feet hip-width apart and hold your kettlebell (or dumbbell) in front of your chest, elbows pointing toward the floor.
+Stand with your feet a little wider than shoulder-width apart and hold your kettlebell (or dumbbell) in front of your chest, elbows pointing toward the floor.

 Push your hips back and bend your knees to lower into a squat allowing your elbows to brush the insides of your knees.

 Go as low as you can while keeping the weight through your heels then pause for two seconds in your deepest position.
 From here, push through your glutes, legs and heels to return to a standing position.

 Remember: ensure your knees track your second and third toes.
 They should not knock in or roll out – use a mirror to check your technique.

 As I mentioned earlier, a goblet squat can be used in a warm up, in a cardio workout or as part of a strength programme.
 Your ability and fitness goals will determine the weight that you should squat.
 Here are some suggested weights:

 - Complete Novice?
 Try the goblet squat without weight or a bottle of water instead of a dumbbell